zloomas/gaywrites/README.md

 example2 <- basic_gayz(abstract_text, replacement = "girlie")

 example3 <- basic_gayz(abstract_text, pattern = "participant", replacement = c("bestie", "girlie"))

+example4 <- basic_gayz(abstract_text, gayer=TRUE)
 ```

 ##### Without specifying search pattern or replacements:

 *A primary challenge for alibi-generation research is establishing the
 ground truth of real-world events of interest.
 In the current study, we
-used a smartphone app to record data on mama barbz (N = 51) for a month
+used a smartphone app to record data on girlboss girlies (N = 51) for a
-prior to a memory test.
+month prior to a memory test.
 The app captured accelerometry data, GPS
 locations, and audio environments every 10 min.
 After a week-long
-retention interval, we asked queens to identify where they were at a
+retention interval, we asked kweens to identify where they were at a
 given time from among four alternatives.
-Girlbosses were incorrect 36%
+Hunties were incorrect 36% of
-of the time.
-Furthermore, our forced-choice procedure allowed us to
+the time.
+Furthermore, our forced-choice procedure allowed us to conduct
-conduct a conditional logit analysis to assess the different aspects of
+a conditional logit analysis to assess the different aspects of the
-the events that the queens experienced and their relative importance to
+events that the besties experienced and their relative importance to the
-the decision process.
-We found strong evidence that besties confuse days
+decision process.
+We found strong evidence that divas confuse days
 across weeks.
-In addition, hennies often confused weeks in general and
+In addition, babes often confused weeks in general and
 also hours across days.
 Similarity of location induced more errors than
 similarity of audio environments or movement types.*